HMS Monmouth (1901): Construction and career

 Monmouth, named for the Welsh county, was laid down by London and Glasgow Shipbuilding at their shipyard in Govan on 29 August 1899, and launched on 13 November 1901.
 Her completion was delayed due to a collision with the liner Assyria in Glasgow harbour in late March 1902.
 She arrived at Devonport in late August that year for trials, but was not finally completed and accepted until 2 December 1903, when she was initially assigned to the 1st Cruiser Squadron of the Channel Fleet.
 She was briefly placed in reserve in Devonport at the end of January 1906, before being recommissioned in April for service on the China Station.
 During 1913 Monmouth paid a courtesy visit to the German treaty port of Tsingtao on the Chinese Mainland.
 Later in the same year she returned home and was assigned to the reserve Third Fleet.

 She was mobilised on 4 August 1914 with a crew of 738 personnel consisting of 570 ratings and 29 officers in addition to 25 members of the Royal Marine band and 69 Royal Marines.
 In many sources, it is stated her crew mostly consisted of reservists; however, according to a ship's crew list, only 8 crew members were part of the Royal Naval Reserve in addition to 26 members of the Coast Guard.
 Post mobilisation, she was sent to the 5th Cruiser Squadron of Rear Admiral Archibald Stoddart on the Cape Verde – Canary Islands station.
 Upon her arrival on 13 August, Stoddart detached her to the Brazilian coast to search for the German light cruisers known to be in the area.
 She came under Cradock's command in mid-September.
-At the end of September, Cradock made his first fruitless search of the Tierra del Fuego area and later detached Monmouth and two other ships to search up the Chilean coast, reaching Valparaiso on 15 October, while his flagship, returned to Port Stanley, in the Falkland Islands, to recoal and to reestablish communications with the Admiralty.
+At the end of September, Cradock made his first fruitless search of the Tierra del Fuego area and later detached Monmouth and two other ships to search up the Chilean coast, reaching Valparaíso on 15 October, while his flagship, returned to Port Stanley, in the Falkland Islands, to recoal and to reestablish communications with the Admiralty.
 He received word on 7 October that German Vice Admiral Spee's ships were definitely bound for the Cape Horn region and waited for the elderly predreadnought battleship to reinforce his squadron.
 She was in poor mechanical condition when she arrived at Port Stanley and required time to make repairs.
 Good Hope sailed on 22 October without her, going around Cape Horn, while Canopus and three colliers departed the following day, taking the shorter route through the Strait of Magellan.